BT (musician): 2010–2011: These Hopeful Machines

 BT's sixth studio album, These Hopeful Machines, was released on February 2, 2010.
 The double album features dance-pop, trance, house, breaks, soundscapes, orchestral interludes, acoustic guitar and stutter edits.
 With BT spending several years perfecting the album, mathematically placing edits and loops to create "an album of ultimate depth and movement," each of the songs went through a lengthy recording process.
 BT has estimated that each song on the album took over 100 sessions to record, adding that "Every Other Way" took 2 months to write and record, working 14 to 20 hours a day, 7 days a week.
 These Hopeful Machines was nominated for a 2011 Grammy Award for Best Electronic/Dance Album.

 The album features guest appearances from and collaborations with Stewart Copeland of The Police, Kirsty Hawkshaw ("A Million Stars"), JES ("Every Other Way" and "The Light in Things"), Rob Dickinson ("Always" and "The Unbreakable"), Christian Burns ("Suddenly", "Emergency" and "Forget Me") and Andrew Bayer ("The Emergency").
 It contains the most singles released from any BT album, with 8 of the 12 tracks released as singles.
 Official remixes were made by Armin van Buuren and Chicane.
 It reached number 6 on the Billboard Dance/Electronic Albums chart and number 154 on the Billboard 200 album charts.
 The singles "Emergency" and "Rose of Jericho" reached numbers 3 and 5 on the Billboard Dance Club Songs chart, respectively.

 A remix album, titled These Re-Imagined Machines was released in 2011.
-These Humble Machines, an un-mixed album featuring shorter "radio edit" versions of the tracks (similar to the US version of Movement in Still Life) was also released in 2011.
+These Humble Machines, an un-mixed album featuring shorter "radio edit" versions of the tracks (similar to the American version of Movement in Still Life) was also released in 2011.